tonykimani/hackernews/README.md

 1. If the default port is already in use , you can change it to a free port in the docker-compose file described above.
 2. If the container keeps exiting it could be because redis is already running your machine.
 In that case, you can change the host port number in the docker compose and suffix the REDIS_SERVER environment variable with the new port (e.g. localhost:12344 ) and re-run.
+3. Some organisations do not allow direct download of docker images from dockerhub.
+You may need to tweak the redis image name to point to a reachable docker repo mirror.

 # Environment variables